Nastel/tnt4j-streams/README.md

 * `scenario` tag has required attribute - `name` (any string) and optional attributes: `url` (service request URL), `username` (service authentication user), `password` (service authentication password) and `method` (`GET`/`POST` - default value `GET`).
 These service access attributes are applied for all scenario steps if scenario does not define individual values of attributes.
+    * `property` tag has attributes:
+        * `name` - scenario configuration property name
+        * `value` - scenario configuration property value.
+It also can be defined as tag body.
     * `step` tag has required attribute - `name` (any string) and optional attributes: `url` (service request URL), `username` (service authentication user), `password` (service authentication password) and `method` (`GET`/`POST` - default value `GET`).
 Attributes `url`
       , `username`, `password` and `method` overrides values defined for corresponding `scenario` tag attributes.
 That way some scenario steps can have individual service access configurations.
         * `property` tag has attributes:
             * `name` - scenario step configuration property name
-            * `value` - scenario step configuration property value
+            * `value` - scenario step configuration property value.
+It also can be defined as tag body.
         * `schedule-cron` tag has attributes:
             * `expression` - Cron expression.
 (Required)
             * `startDelay` - schedule start delay interval as positive integer (zero valid) numeric value.
 Default value - `0`.
 (Optional)